noahats/noahats.github.io/index.md

 ###### The tip of the iceberg.
 #### Overview

-This program provided me with hands-on exposure to the mindset and mechanics necessary for entry-level professionals.
-It comprises 8 courses, each serving as a stepping stone to form a cohesive whole, building the foundations for both what to expect and how to think in this field.
-Coursera is the platform used to enroll in this course, an economical option that fulfills a 'go at your own pace' learning platform.
-There are educational videos, readings, interactive labs, quizzes and exams in each of the 8 courses, along with many resources referenced and linked throughout for further examination.
-To top it off, completion of this course comes with a 30% off the COMPTIA Security+ certification, a highly respected accolade for individuals yearning to make this industry a profession.
+This program provided hands-on exposure to both the mindset and mechanics necessary for entry-level cybersecurity professionals.
+It comprises eight courses, each building upon the last to form a cohesive foundation, teaching not just what to expect but how to think in this field.
+Delivered through Coursera, the program offers a cost-effective, self-paced learning experience.
+Each course includes instructional videos, readings, interactive labs, quizzes, and exams, with numerous external resources linked for deeper exploration.
+As a bonus, completion of the program includes a 30% discount on the CompTIA Security+ certification—an industry-recognized credential for those pursuing a professional career in cybersecurity.

 <!--